medic/cht-core/DEVELOPMENT.md

 1. Start `ngrok` to connect to:
     * An API running via `grunt` or `horti`, execute `./ngrok http 5988`
     * An API running via `docker`, execute `./ngrok http 443`
-1. Access the app using the https address shown, eg `https://YOUR-NGROK-NAME.ngrok.io`, replacing `YOUR-NGROK-NAME` with what you signed up with.
+1. Access the app using the https address shown (e.g. `https://YOUR-NGROK-NAME.ngrok.io`, replacing `YOUR-NGROK-NAME` with what you signed up with).

 **Note:** `ngrok` sometimes fails due to connection throttling which can cause the service worker cache preload to fail.